Oct 29, 2021

 • Using a fixed margin for all services.

-The use of these pricing methods does not take into account the many factors involved in operating a salon, including the specific nature of the business, the cost of equipment, the seasonality of sales, changing customer behaviour, the salon's own knowledge and experience or the actions of competing companies in the industry.
+The use of these pricing methods does not take into account the many factors involved in operating a salon, including the specific nature of the business, the cost of equipment, the seasonality of sales, changing client behavior, the salon’s own knowledge and experience, or the actions of competing companies in the industry.

 As a result, the pricing of services does not match the real costs, effort and time expended, thereby reducing potential profits.